 When an electrical circuit is reaching maximum capacity, it will show some clear and visible signs.

 The biggest sign is dimming or flickering lights when appliances are turned on.
 Dimming and flickering of lights occur because electric current is having to be split evenly among electrical devices.
+If you need to know how many outlets on a circuit are too many, flickering lights are one sure sign.

 If you see or hear sparkling, sizzling, or crackling noises, check your outlets immediately and follow fire hazard procedures.
 Sparking could be the result of an electrical short caused by a malfunctioning appliance or electrical connection.

 Lastly, a burning smell coming from light switches or electrical outlets is a dangerous sign of an overloading circuit and it should be looked at immediately.
+If you can do so safely, turn off the light switch and unplug everything that’s connected through the overloaded electrical outlet where the burning smell originates.
+Then, call an electrician right away.

 If your electrical wiring shows any of the symptoms of an overloaded circuit, it is important to fix your issue.
 You could remedy an overloaded circuit by moving around which wall outlets appliances are plugged into, but if that does not you may need to require some electrical outlets.